Thhethssmuz/ppp/docs/Boxes.md

 Prefix: Caption content {#id .class attribute="value"}
 ```

-The prefix may be any arbitrary word and will be used as the caption prefix for that element.[^1] This prefix also determines the group the box belongs to such that you may generate a `list of` for them by using the `ListOf` macro.
+The prefix may be any arbitrary word and will be used as the caption prefix for that element.<sup id="b1">[1](#f1)</sup> This prefix also determines the group the box belongs to such that you may generate a `list of` for them by using the `ListOf` macro.

-[^1]: The caption prefix identifier must be a single word and may not contain spaces or certain special characters, this to minimise the potential ambiguity between captions and plain paragraphs that just happen to contain a `:`.
-If you want your prefix to consist of multiple words or contain special characters you may escape them using `\`.
-Inline markdown in the caption prefix is not supported.

 ```
 # List of Prefixes